turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 And lastly, highlight your most relevant transferable skills -- both technical and professional -- that relate to this particular company.

+#### Creating an ATS-ready Resume
+An ATS, or applicant tracking system, is used by most companies to screen resumes.
+Each ATS system is different and **it's important to always follow the directions for that specific company**, but there are a few key components to keep in mind when creating a resume that is optimized for ATS systems:

+* Use a Word doc or a Google Doc (which can be downloaded as a Word doc) to use as your main copy.
+Not all ATS systems can read PDFs.
+* Use a single column.
+* Compare your resume to the job description and pull out key words to highlight in your skills and experience
+* Need some inspiration?
+Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates)

+For a more "stylized" resume to use in your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, [check out the templates listed here](/resources/resume_resources).

 #### Other Important Reminders
 When building your resume, make sure to keep this checklist handy as well: